-Steam Train, Dream Train has the look and feel of a classic.
+This delightful book for the younger set has the look and feel of a classic.
 It's fun to see the cheerful animals busily doing their job in the inky blue night.
 The action gets increasingly wacky, as elephants squirt different-colored liquids into takers and live dinosaurs become part of the cargo.
 It's a fun fantasy that ends safely back in the bedroom of a sleeping (and presumably dreaming) boy, whose train set rests on the floor below him.
 A wonderful choice of bedtime reading for train lovers, animal fans, and anyone with an upbeat sense of humor.

 Families can talk about...

 Families can talk about why stories about trains are so popular with kids.
 Why do you think that is?
 What are some of your favoirte train books, movies or TV shows?